dougflip/node-remote-api/readme.md

 forever start -c coffee src/app.coffee
 ```

-Either way [localhost:9000](http://localhost:9000) should be up and running at this point.
+Either way [localhost:9001](http://localhost:9001) should be up and running at this point.
 Check out the [docs](docs/api-routes.md) to see what is now available.

 ## Basic Overview

-The above starts up a web server listening on 9000.
+The above starts up a web server listening on 9001.
 You should be able to request the API over your local network
-by referencing the server machine by ip - something like 192.168.x.x:9000.
+by referencing the server machine by ip - something like 192.168.x.x:9001.
+All of the routes at this point are `POST` requests so you cannot simply navigate to them in a browser.
+I use [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) to interact with the API without running the client.

 API requests come in over HTTP.
 The Node server then issues commands directly to the host machine.
-Most of these end up being xdotool commands.
+Most of these end up being xdotool commands to either simulate keyboard input or mouse input.

 ## Features

 - System control such as volume and closing windows
-- Browser controls
+- Browser controls such as tab switching and zoom
 - Mouse move and clicking controls
 - Keyboard input
 - See the [docs](docs/api-routes.md) for all available routes.